alphagov/govuk_frontend_toolkit/README.md

 You may need to include the relative path to the toolkit if it is installed as a submodule:

     @import '../toolkit/_conditionals';

+If you are compiling Sass from the [command-line tool](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#using_sass), we recommend the following options:

+    sass --style expanded --line-numbers --load-path ./path/to/assets/toolkit input.scss output.css

 ## Mixin-sets